lukerosiak/dbcongress/readme.md

 (not all info is extracted from bills because the structure can vary. but improvements are welcome)

 still need to do amendments and some others

+A lot of the magic happens in dicttomodel.py, that uses model introspection to intelligently fit JSON into Django model--not very complicated, but using this framework will make expanding and modifying the relational-db representations of the JSON files a lot simpler.